 Posterior Tibial Tendon Dysfunction (PTTD)

-Posterior tibial tendon dysfunction (PTTD), also known as posterior tibial tendonitis, is one of the leading causes of acquired flatfoot in adults.
+Posterior tibial tendon dysfunction (PTTD), also referred to as posterior tibial tendonitis, is one of the leading causes of acquired flatfoot in adults.
 The onset of PTTD may be slow and progressive or sudden.
-An abrupt starting point is typically linked to some form of trauma, whether it be simple (stepping down off a curb or ladder) or severe (falling from a height or car accident).
-PTTD is hardly ever seen in children and increases in frequency with age.
+An abrupt starting point is normally linked to some form of trauma, whether it be simple (stepping down off a curb or ladder) or severe (falling from a height or car accident).
+PTTD is seldom seen in children and increases in frequency with age.